Kaktushose/jda-commands/wiki/docs/message/localization.md

 all JDA Slash Command localization keys.

 ### Localization files
-[Fluava](https://github.com/Goldmensch/fluava) supports the loading and discovery of bundles on the classpath (resource directory) similar to Javas <ResourceBundle>
+<fluava -> Fluava> supports the loading and discovery of bundles on the classpath
+(resource directory) similar to Javas <ResourceBundle>
 but with a slightly more flexible structure.